Jericho (2006 TV series): Web-based tie-ins

-An online companion to Jericho is called Beyond Jericho.
+Beyond Jericho was to be an online companion to the series.
 The television program gave the web address for the online companion.
 Beyond Jericho was to feature the "other survivors" of the nuclear attacks.
 According to Barbee, the story was intended to be unique to the site, but as the season of Jericho progressed, the online story would dovetail into the episodes themselves.
-However, the site and "webisode" are now unavailable, having been removed from the CBS website before the second episode of the TV show was broadcast.
+Site and webisodes were removed from the CBS website before the second episode of the TV show was broadcast.

-CBS since decided to scrap the current webisode storyline, and instead released a new series of "prequel" webisodes named Countdown that take place before the first explosion.
+CBS instead released a new series of "prequel" webisodes named Countdown that take place before the first explosion.
 Each of these new webisodes appeared concurrently with the broadcast of new episodes during season 1, and showed Robert Hawkins gathering information before the attack.

 Beyond Jericho

 The first installment of Beyond Jericho began with an unknown man calling someone on a cell phone, requesting a ransom of $1.2 million for a woman he kidnapped.
 He then disappears underground through a metal trap door.
 While climbing down, he hears and feels a bang, but thinks nothing of it.
 After conversing with an associate about their next plans, he picks the woman up and climbs back up to the roof.
 When he opens the door, it's surrounded by rubble.
 The entire city around them has been destroyed.
 Shortly after, rubble falls through the trap door.
 With the cell phone (apparently actually the victim's cell phone) dead, and assuming that the man's associate is dead as well in the collapse, they start to climb through the rubble to find out what happened.
 Nearby, a hand with a surgical glove on emerges from the rubble, as the vignette ends.